KejPi/AbracaDABra/README.md

 ### RTL-SDR

-RTL-SDR is default input device.
-It is highly recommended to use [RTL-SDR driver by old-dab](https://github.com/old-dab/rtlsdr) when compiling application from source code.
-Prebuilt binaries are using this driver.
+RTL-SDR is the default input device.
+It is highly recommended to use the [RTL-SDR driver by old-dab](https://github.com/old-dab/rtlsdr) when compiling the application from source code.
+Prebuilt binaries use this driver.

-It is possible to select particular device when more devices are available.
-You can choose the device in settings (see screenshot below).
-When option called "Use any available RTL-SDR device if selected one fails" is active, application tries to connect the first functional RTL-SDR device if the selected device is not available, does not work or is already in use.
-Please note that all RTL-SDR devices have typically serial number 00000001 but you can modify it using `rtl_eeprom` tool to be able to distiguish your devices.
+It is possible to select a particular device when more than one device is connected.
+You can choose the device to use in settings (see screenshot below).
+When the option "Use any available RTL-SDR device if selected one fails" is enabled, the application tries to connect to the first functional RTL-SDR device if the selected device is not available, does not work or is already in use.
+Please note that RTL-SDR devices typically have the serial number 00000001, but you can modify it using the `rtl_eeprom` tool to be able to distiguish your devices.
 Follow this [video guide](https://www.youtube.com/watch?v=xGEDglwOHng) to do it.

-RTL-SDR device supports 3 or 4 gain control modes:
+RTL-SDR devices support 3 to 4 gain control modes, depending on the driver the application is compiled with:
 * Software (default) - gain is controlled by the application
-* Driver - available only for [RTL-SDR driver by old-dab](https://github.com/old-dab/rtlsdr).
+* Driver - available only for the [RTL-SDR driver by old-dab](https://github.com/old-dab/rtlsdr).
 Gain is controlled by the driver.
-* Hardware - internal RTL-SDR HW gain control.
+* Hardware - uses the internal RTL-SDR HW gain control.
 RF level estimation is not available in this mode
 * Manual - manual control of the gain

-_Note:_ SW AGC level threshold value can be adjusted to control maximum level threshold for automatic gain control.
-This control is more intended for debugging, default value is well tuned so it is typically not needed to be altered.
-Please do not report any issues when you change the value.
+_Note:_ The SW AGC level threshold value can be adjusted to control the maximum level threshold for automatic gain control.
+This control is more intended for debugging, the default value is well tuned so it does typically not needed to be altered.
+Please do not report any issues if you have changed the value.

 <p align="center" width="100%">
     <img width="651" alt="RTL-SDR" src="https://github.com/user-attachments/assets/e76aaad8-5efa-412d-8673-dbae6f65d98e" />